-The Newman classroom, located in room 207A Newman Library, offers 24 student stations and one instructor station: 800 MHz Dell PCs with 128 MB of memory.
+The Newman classroom, located in 207A Newman Library, offers 24 student stations and one instructor station: 2 GHz Dell PCs with 3 GB of memory.
 This classroom can be reserved online.
 Instructors will want to note the Library Classrooms Policy.
 Additional chairs are available for larger classes.

 We strongly suggest that Instructors make arrangements to test software and sample files (particularly if they are not part of the standard setup) prior to the class.
 Instructors can contact Classroom Management staff to determine when other classes are not scheduled and find time to test software.
 Classroom Management staff can also demonstrate the operation of the classroom projector and sound system.
 These preparations will lessen the chances of problems or surprises during the actual class.

 Located at the Instructor's station is the control panel for the two projectors.
-The projectors will show whatever is displayed on the Instructor's monitor.
+The A/V system in this room can present the following:

 The following software is installed as part of the standard setup for this classroom.
 Instructors who require additional software or sample files will need to give at least ten working days notice to Classroom Management staff to allow time for installation and testing.

 Sun: Open 9:00am*

 * During 24 hour operation, a valid Hokie Passport is required to access or remain in the library between 12 midnight and 7:30am.